Austronesian peoples: Dental modification

 Teeth blackening was the custom of dyeing one's teeth black with various tannin-rich plant dyes.
 It was practiced throughout almost the entire range of Austronesia, including Island Southeast Asia, Madagascar, Micronesia, and Island Melanesia, reaching as far east as Malaita.
 However, it was absent in Polynesia.
 It also existed in non-Austronesian populations in Mainland Southeast Asia and Japan.
-The practice was primarily preventative, as it reduced the chances of developing tooth decay similar to modern dental sealants.
+The practice was primarily preventative, as it reduced the chances of developing tooth decay, similar to modern dental sealants.
 It also had cultural significance and was seen as beautiful.
 A common sentiment was that blackened teeth separated humans from animals.

-Teeth blackening was often done in conjunction with other modifications to the teeth associated with beauty standards, including dental evulsion and teeth filing.
+For example in Bali, Indonesia, Potong gigi, also known as mesangih or mepandes, is a form of ritual body modification of adolescents, typically teenagers, in parts of Bali that involves the filing of the canine teeth.
+Traditional Balinese belief states that "protruding canines represent the animal-like nature of human beings";

 Religion

-The religious traditions of the Austronesian people focus mostly on ancestral spirits, nature spirits and gods.
-It is basically a complex animistic religion.
-Mythologies vary by culture and geographical location but share common basic aspects such as ancestor worship, animism, shamanism and the belief in a spirit world and powerful deities.
+The religious traditions of the Austronesian people focus mostly on ancestral spirits, nature spirits, and gods, making it a complex animistic religion.
+Mythologies vary by culture and geographical location but share common basic aspects, such as ancestor worship, animism, shamanism, and the belief in a spirit world and powerful deities.
 There is also a great amount of shared mythology and a common belief in Mana.

-Currently, many of these beliefs have gradually been replaced.
-Examples of native religions include: Indigenous Philippine folk religions (including beliefs on the Anito), Sunda Wiwitan, Kejawen, Kaharingan or the Māori religion.
-Many Austronesian religious beliefs were incorporated into foreign religions introduced unto them, such as Hinduism, Buddhism, Christianity and Islam.
+Many of these beliefs have gradually been replaced.
+Examples of native religions include: Indigenous Philippine folk religions (including beliefs in Anito), Sunda Wiwitan, Kejawen, Kaharingan, and Māori religion.
+Many Austronesian religious beliefs have been incorporated into foreign religions, such as Hinduism, Buddhism, Christianity, and Islam, which Austronesian peoples were introduced to later.